sagemath/trac_to_gh/Issue 2091.md

 # Issue 2091: List of Of Objects for a command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2091

 Original creator: gmoose05